GuoJiashu/JJJ/README.md

 ```
 The lines of code indicates the prescalar of 7 is stored into R1 with the setting of TIM_PSC.
 The code would immediately jump to the function of {triiger_prescalar} and link back to the main function after it stores the prescalar into TIM2.
 The frequency of the timer could be able to change by selecting and adjusting the appropriate value of prescalar.

+## Limitation
+* The delay function need to check and compare to the count value in TIM_CNT and also it is required to set set the TIM_CNT to 0 manually.

 ### Task B
+According to the data sheet, the formula of desired output frequency for STM32 is

+        				Desired Output Frequency = TIM_CLK/((TIM_PSC + 1)/(TIM_ARR+1))

+The desired output frequency is 0.1ms, which equals to the frequency of 1*10^-4Hz.It is known that the TIM_CLK is 32MHz because the timer that used in the task is 32 bits timer.
+The value for the TIM_ARR is set as 100.

+    					Desired Output Frequency = TIM_CLK/((TIM_PSC + 1)/(TIM_ARR+1))

+                        				8*10^8Hz = 32MHz * 100/8

+                            					P= 2500

+Hence, the prescalar that is require to reach a 0.1ms for the prescalar is 3200.
+However, by considering the use of PWM function, the actual output of the function is required to be worked out.

+    						Actual Output Frequency = Timer Frequency/(period+1)
+                            						= 8*8^8/8^10^4
+                           						=8*10^4Hz
+                            						= 0.1 millionsecond.

 ### Task C